Vesperalin/Quick-Launch-Widget/README.md

 # Quick Launch Widget
-This is a small, quick launch widget for websites I've been recently using.
+This is a small, quick launch widget for websites I've been recently using: Google, YouTube, Twitch and Translator.

 ## Table Of Contents
 * [Project View](#project-view)